Tree Preservation Orders in Merrylee

 How do I check for TPOs near Merrylee?

 Enter your postcode in our search tool to see TPOs near Merrylee plotted on an interactive map.
-Merrylee falls within East Renfrewshire Council and Glasgow City Council, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Merrylee?

-Merrylee falls within East Renfrewshire Council and Glasgow City Council.
-These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.
+Merrylee falls within East Renfrewshire Council, which is responsible for making and enforcing Tree Preservation Orders in the area.
+Some TPOs shown on our map sit within 2km of the centre but fall under neighbouring Glasgow City Council.

 What happens if I do work on a TPO tree near Merrylee?